rajanphadnis/psp-data-viewer/docs/docs/api/api_calls/get_database_info.md

 To find your test's `id`, go to the [Admin Console](https://psp-admin.rajanphadnis.com) and select the test you want to query, then copy the "ID" value in the center pane.

+### `annotations` (Optional)

+#### Type: `enum` [`yes`, `only`, `no`]

+Default value: `no`

+The `annotations` parameter is an enum value to determine whether or not to return annotation data, in addition to the rest of the database metadata.
+Setting this value to `yes` or `only` will cause the API request to slow down significantly, but will also return key-value pairs of annotations and their associated UNIX Epoch-anchored millisecond timestamps.
+Setting this value to `only` will only return annotation data, and will not return other database metadata.

 ## Query Breakdown